clockwerkz/advent-of-code-2023/day_01/Day.md

 7pqrstsixteen
 In this example, the calibration values are 29, 83, 13, 24, 42, 14, and 76.
 Adding these together produces 281.

-What is the sum of all of the calibration values?</p>
+What is the sum of all of the calibration values?

+Your puzzle answer was 54824.